-- 2.6 Parties to a repurchase transaction conventionally agree the Purchase Price of fixed-income securities in terms of the dirty or gross price of the collateral (that is, including the accrued interest since the last coupon date).
-The Purchase Price of a repurchase transaction also incorporates any initial margin or Haircut. - 2.7 Parties to a sell/buy-back have traditionally agreed the Purchase Price of fixed-income securities in terms of the clean or net price of the collateral (that is, excluding accrued interest).
-However, the sum of money actually paid to the Seller on the Purchase Date is equal to the value of the collateral at its dirty price (clean price plus accrued interest), just as it is for a repurchase transaction.
+- 2.6 Parties to a repurchase transaction conventionally agree the Purchase Price of fixed-income securities, which is the sum of money to be paid on the Purchase Date calculated using the dirty or gross price of the collateral (that is, including the accrued interest since the last coupon date).
+The Purchase Price of a repurchase transaction also incorporates any initial margin or Haircut.
+The Purchase Price should not be confused with the price of the collateral.
+Note that the Repurchase Price, like the Purchase Price, is also a sum of money. - 2.7 Parties to a sell/buy-back have traditionally agreed the Purchase Price of fixed-income securities in terms of the clean or net price of the collateral (that is, excluding accrued interest).2 However, the sum of money actually paid to the Seller on the Purchase Date is equal to the value of the collateral at its dirty price (clean price plus accrued interest), just as it is for a repurchase transaction.
 Note, in the remainder of the Guide, the term Purchase Price is used for both repurchase transactions and sell/buy-backs to mean the cash amount calculated using the dirty price of a fixed-income security.